brainlife/app-AFQ_figures/TRACT_CODES_WMASEG.md

-The table below identifies the codes required to be provided to the app when subsampling tracts for plotting:
+The table below identifies the WMASeg codes required to be provided to the app when subsampling tracts for plotting:

 | Code | Tract Name |
 |---|---|